Utica, Tunisia: Roman rule

 The city and all the area east of the Fossatum Africae was nearly fully romanised by the time of Septimius Severus.
 According to historian Theodore Mommsen, all the inhabitants of Utica spoke Latin and practised Christianity in the fourth and early fifth century.
 The Peutinger Map from around this time shows the town.

 Destruction

 In 439 AD, the Vandals captured Utica.
 In 534 AD, the Byzantines captured it once more.
+Finally, the Arabs were responsible for its ultimate destruction around 700 AD.
 "Excavations at the site have yielded two Punic cemeteries and Roman ruins, including baths and a villa with mosaics".

 Diocese of Utica

 Roman Utica was a Christian city with an important diocese in Africa Proconsularis.